 From USC to the Hall of Fame - a look at Lynn Swann:

 Good things come to those who wait, and for Lynn Swann that wait had to have seemed like an eternity.
-It took 14 years for the former Steelers wide receiver to get the call from the Hall of Fame, but it was worth the every minute of it.
+It took 14 years for the former Steelers wide receiver to get the call from the Hall of Fame to be a member of the Class of 2001, but it was worth every minute of it.

 "Waiting is always tough," said Swann, recently recalling his induction day.
 "Football players are accustomed to being hands on.
 For a player to have to wait and there is nothing you can do, it's like sitting on the bench and your team is out there playing.
 It's the Super Bowl and you are not on the field.
 You want to hoist the trophy and there is nothing you can do.
 It's excruciating for an athlete to be on that sideline.